brodieaustin/poisoned-well-novel/poisoned-well.md

 "He is a seer, a prophet, a wise man who sees and understand much.
 We are like eyes and ears for him," the hunter added, "And he might be able to help the girl."

-"She doesn't need help."
+"She does not need help."
 The two men looked at each other.
 Manan understood from the look that perhaps they knew more about the herself and the girl than they led her to believe.
 Or perhaps not.
 Like so much recently, Manan could not fully grasp what she saw around her.
-She wasn't dealing with the stupid or stupidly wealthy.
+She was not dealing with the stupid or stupidly wealthy.
 Comfort made people lazy and easy to read.
 She was dealing with people hardened to the cold and bitter mountains.
 When required, they could lock away their true thoughts and feelings.

 Certainly this hunter had.
 Was he really the simple, gentle though coarse hunter and father.
 Was his tenderness and concern towards his family and children real?
 Was it any more or less real than her own role as Water Woman, and sister to Ethne?
 There were too many layers to the game here to unravel the true one from the false one.
 Manan resigned herself to the fact that she would have to do these men's bidding.
 She had, after all, accepted the hunter's protection.